carlton-haelig/CNASDefenseBudgetTimeline/README.md

 # CNASDefenseBudgetTimeline
 Codebase for CNAS Defense Budget Timeline.
-Current data is placeholder.
+Work in progress.